gft-mobile-pl/mvi/README.md

 ) : ViewState, Parcelable
 ```

-You don't have to implement `Parcelable` if you do not intent to store the view state in `SavedStateHandle`.
+> ℹ You don't have to implement `Parcelable` if you do not intent to store the view state in `SavedStateHandle`.
-{: .alert .alert-info}

 ```kotlin
 sealed interface ChoiceViewEvent : ViewEvent {